 Why would God instruct His people to count, in order to identify and keep this commanded Annual High Sabbath?

 One might ask “How could a doctrine or a day have any bearing on the spiritual status of the Church, or in any way be implicated regarding the fractured and weakened state that the Church finds itself in today?”

 Sadly, for this generation, most have hardly heard of the early years in the revival of the Church of God in these last days—fewer still have heard or recall the details of what was once taught, believed, and lived in the true Church of God.

-Nor is there understanding of how and why each doctrinal change is directly linked to our covenant relationship with Christ.
+Yet the sobering and stark reality is that each doctrinal change is directly linked to our covenant relationship with Christ!

 Are you completely fulfilling the count?
 Will you be ready, or not?

 Is keeping the holy days a Christian requirement?
 Why did Christ, the apostles, and the early New Testament Church keep the holy days?
 Were they a part of the Law of Moses?
 Should we keep them today?
 Find out the truth about this matter.